digital-land/technical-documentation/docs/development/tutorials/set-up-for-mac.md

 id_ed25519.pub
 ```

 If you have keys then you've likely done this before.
-You're welcome to use one of your other keys especially if it's for other MHCG projects but we advise creating a new key for this particular project.
+You're welcome to use one of your other keys especially if it's for other MHCLG projects but we advise creating a new key for this particular project.

 To generate an ssh key use the below command, replacing your email with that on your Github account